frsyuki/pg_logical_cdc/README.md

 for HA configuration - a backup node takes over replication immediately when active node crashes.

-pg_logical_stream in poll mode doesn't output records.
-When it exits with code 0 (SUCCESS), run pg_logical_stream again without poll mode.
+pg_logical_stream running in poll mode doesn't output records.
+When it exits wit code 0 (SUCCESS), run pg_logical_stream again without poll mode.

-if maximum amount of time set to `--poll-duration` passes, pg_logical_stream exits with exit code 9 (SLOT_IN_USE).
+If maximum amount of time passes (`--poll-duration` option), pg_logical_stream exits with exit code 9 (SLOT_IN_USE).
 It may also exit with 8 (SLOT_NOT_EXIST) if `--create-slot` is not set.
+If 0 is set to `--poll-duration`, it exits immediately after the first check.

 Example use of poll-mode is as following: